Weak lensing magnification in the Dark Energy Survey Science Verification Data: Number Count Magnification

 where $P_M$ is the matter power spectrum, $J_0$ is zero-th order Bessel function and $\phi_i,\phi_j$ are the redshift distribution of the lens and source sample respectively.
 A short-hand way to express the two point angular cross-correlation function due to magnification between a lens sample (L) and a source sample (S) with magnitude cut $m_j$ is

-Here $b_L$ is the galaxy-bias of the lenses, $\alpha_S(m_j)$ the number count slope of the sources given by \autoref{eq:alpha} and $\omega_0(\theta)$ is the angular correlation function of the projected mass on the lens plane, whose dependence is only on the cosmology.
+Here $b_L$ is the galaxy-bias of the lenses, $\alpha_S(m_j)$ the number count slope of the sources given by \autoref{eq:alpha} and $\omega_0(\theta)$ is the angular correlation function of the projected mass on the lens plane, that depends only on the cosmological parameters.
 The number count slope is evaluated at the threshold magnitude $m_j$, that is, the upper magnitude cut imposed on the $j$-th source sample.